jorgebotas/ete4-documentation/index.md

 Argument | Description
 |--------------|:-----|
-tree_name | name used to store tree in local database.
-Automatically generated if not provided. tree_style | tree style applied to the visualized tree.
-Defaults to TreeStyle class layouts |  list of layout functions that will be available from the GUI.
-May be applied at user's discretion port | port used to run the local server (127.0.0.1).
+tree_name | name used to describe the tree.
+Automatically generated if not provided. layouts |  list of layout functions that will be available from the GUI.
+May be applied at user's discretion show_leaf_name | default `True` show_branch_length | default `True` show_branch_support | default `True` popup_prop_keys | list of node property keys that will be rendered on the node's popup on the browser. host | host used to run ETE server.
+Default 127.0.0.1 port | port used to run ETE server.
 Default 5000

 #### Rendering trees as images

-While navigating the tree from the GUI, images can be generated and exported in SVG format.
-This can be done by pressing `d` or from the interactive control panel (Control panel > Download > svg)
+While navigating the tree from the GUI, images can be generated and exported in HTML+SVG or PDF format.
+This can be done by pressing `d` or from the interactive control panel (Control panel > Download > svg | Control panel > Download > pdf)